U.S. Added 273,000 Jobs Last Month, But Economists Brace For Coronavirus Impact

 Analysts warn that a shortage of parts from that country is likely to get worse before it gets better.
 While Chinese factories that were shuttered by the outbreak have begun to reopen, most are not operating anywhere close to capacity.

-"Some of the delays caused by this [will] only materialize as that works its way through the supply chain," said Shawn DuBravec, chief economist for IPC, an association of electronics manufacturers.
+"Some of the delays caused by this [will] only materialize as that works its way through the supply chain," said Shawn DuBravac, chief economist for IPC, an association of electronics manufacturers.
 "It could be April and May when we actually see some of that delay materialize."

 Governments added 45,000 workers in February.
 About 7,000 of those were temporary census employees, but the largest share were state educators.